-- Facilitate inquires and requests regarding the PSS program, and ensure that the appropriate stakeholders are aware of the information being requested.
+- Facilitate inquires and requests regarding the PSS program and ensure that the appropriate stakeholders are aware of the information being requested.
 Manage and coordinate resolution of PSS patient relation issues and non-clinical matters when necessary.
-Will make no clinical decisions and will not communicate results of clinical tests/procedures/diagnostic testing to any individual, but will forward any inquiries to clinical staff to ensure that the patient’s questions are answered in a timely fashion.
+Will make no clinical decisions and will not communicate results of clinical tests/procedures/diagnostic testing to any individual but will forward any inquiries to clinical staff to ensure that the patient’s questions are answered in a timely fashion.

-- Performs duties in accordance with Penn Medicine and entity values, policies, and procedures
+- Performs duties in accordance with Penn Medicine and entity values, policies, and procedures.

 - Other duties as assigned to support the unit, department, entity, and health system organization.

-- High School Diploma/GED (Required)
+- High School diploma/GED (Required)

-- Bachelor's degree in Healthcare or International Studies (Preferred)
+- Bachelor's degree (Preferred)